 Food Retailers in the United Kingdom are confronted with a wide variety of difficulties.
-It is possible that overcoming them will take careful preparation and strategy, as well as, in some instances, difficult choices.
+Overcoming them may require careful planning and strategy.
+In some cases, it might also mean making tough choices.
 First, let’s take a look at a couple of these difficulties, and then talk about the possible solutions that might be implemented to address them.

 Rising Operational Costs